 Here, you can discover the process of creating a home in union with a place, explore your unique internal image of home, and find ways to articulate your insights and impulses to create the home you are longing for.

 Workshops can be adapted to your needs and are available at individual and group level.
-Learn more by visiting Dwelling to Make Home and participate by choosing the Workshop that is right for you.
+Learn more by visiting Exploring Dwelling and participate by choosing the Workshop that is right for you.
 You can also call Bill at 301.404.5578.